This guidance covers the requirements for defining a plot in applications for registration.

 Extent of plot and the cadastral map

-Section 23(1)(c) of the 2012 Act states that the deed must describe the plot as to enable the Keeper to delineate its boundaries on the cadastral map.
+Section 23(1)(c) of the Land Registration etc (Scotland) Act 2012 states that the deed must describe the plot as to enable the Keeper to delineate its boundaries on the cadastral map.
 This aligns with a key principle of the 2012 Act that there can be no registration without mapping.

 The onus is on the applicant to ensure that the deeds that define the extent of the plot they wish to register, sufficiently identify the boundaries to enable the Keeper to accurately delineate the plot on the cadastral map.